PaulskPt/M5Dial_Timezones_and_beep_cmd_to_M5AtomEcho/README.md

 At the moment of a SNTP Time Synchronization, the text "TS" will be shown in the middle of the toprow of the display.
 The sketch will also send a digital impulse via GROVE PORT B of the M5Dial, pin 1 (GROVE white wire).
-The internal RTC of the M5Dial device will be set to the NTP datetime stamp with the local time for the current Timezone.
+The internal RTC of the M5Dial device will be set to the SNTP datetime stamp with the local time for the current Timezone.
 Next the sketch will display time zone name, timezone offset from UTC, date and time of the current Timezone.

 In the M5Dial sketch is pre-programmed a map (dictionary), name ```zones_map```.
 At start, the function ```create_maps()```